ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 The archive feature list is similar to active, with the major differences
 being: no direct access from RC compute, no SMB access, file/directory count is limited, triple parity is used for data protection rather than double parity, and a different compression algorithm is used.
+In summary, all archive allocations offer the following features:

  - interactive (NFS) access from RC login nodes
  - accessible using Globus/rsync/sftp via the data transfer node (DTN) hosts